bitjson/typescript-starter/README.md

 $ yarn watch:build
 ```

-which will build and watch the entire project for changes (to both the library and test sources).
+which will build and watch the entire project for changes (to both the library source files and test source files).
 In another tab or terminal window, run:

 ```
 $ yarn watch:test